confusingbits/confusingbits.github.io/content/blog/map-custom-query-with-java.md

 ---
-{
-  "type": "blog",
-  "author": "Corey Thompson",
-  "title": "Mapping Custom Queries in Java Spring", "description": "How to map a one off DTO from a native query", "image": "images/article-covers/java-cry.jpg", "published": "2020-08-30",
+title: Mapping Custom Queries in Java Spring
+description: How to map a one off DTO from a native query
-}
+date: 2020-08-30
 ---

 The scenario is that you have to get information from two different tables that are related.
 You can't just query results from a single table which would fit neatly in an existing model.
 You'll want something like this.
 I'll explain what I can after the code.